-File name: InletBathy.mesh Description: Mesh file including the mesh and bathymetry
+File name: InletBathy.mesh

-File name: Waterlevel.dfs0 Description: Water level variation at the boundary
+File name: Waterlevel.dfs0

+Description: Water level variation at the boundary

-File name: Sim.m21fm Description: MIKE 21 Flow Model FM specification file
+File name: Sim.m21fm

 4.7 Sand Transport Modelling for the Ganges and Gorai River

 The objective of this example is to set up a morphological sand transport model based on MIKE 21 Flow model FM for the bifurcation of the Ganges and Gorai river, Bangladesh.
 The model is made to show how the morphological model can be applied to simulate the closure of the Gorai offtake.